Sri-HariHaran-R/PC-Build/README.md

 In this project we have built an web application for buying PC components.

-The fontend used in this project is HTML/CSS.
-The backend used in this project is java servlet.
+The fontend and backend used for this project HTML/CSS and java sevlet respectively.

 ## Languages